Are you considering adding dashcams to your fleet and concerned about pushback from your drivers?

 Research consistently shows that the passenger car drivers are more often at fault in serious truck-car crashes.
-At the same time, trucking companies are being sued more often and the verdicts against carriers are getting larger, according to the American Transportation Research Institute.
+At the same time, trucking companies are being sued more often and the verdicts against carriers are getting larger, according to the U.S. Chamber of Commerce Institute for Legal Reform.

 And it’s not just carriers who suffer.
 Being wrongly blamed for an accident can result in legal issues for commercial drivers and hurt their future employability.
 Video footage can quickly clear a driver after an accident – or, at least, aid in accurately distributing responsibility among multiple drivers.